alxhoff/Odroid-UX3-Syslogger/README.md

 # System logger for Odroid XU3

-The system logger (syslogger) creates and traces, using ftrace, a number of custom trace points that extract system information from a combination of sysfs, kernel stats and device drivers.
+The system logger (syslogger) creates and traces, using ftrace, a number of custom trace points that extract system information from a combination of sysfs, kernel stats, device drivers as well as user-space IOctl "stat pipes".

 The system logger implements custom tracing for the following:

 - OpenGL frames:
     - Timestamps
     - Inter-frame periods
+    - All INA power data at the time of the frame swap
 - CPU info:
     - Online status
     - CPU time